back

 Credit Inquiries

-Each time you complete a new credit card application, you authorize the lender to pull a copy of your credit report, which creates a hard inquiry on this section of your report.
-This part of your personal credit report is why credit card applications have an impact on your credit score even if an account is not opened.
+Each time you complete a new credit card application, you authorize the lender to pull a copy of your report, which creates a hard inquiry on this section of your report.
+This part of your personal credit is why credit card applications have an impact on your credit score even if an account is not opened.

 Public Records and Collections

-To complete your credit report, each of the credit bureaus obtains all public records from state and county courts pertaining to Bankruptcy filings.
+To complete your credit report, each of the credit bureaus obtains all public records from state and county courts pertaining to bankruptcy filings.
 In addition to public records, this section contains all collection accounts opened to handle debt you’ve defaulted on.

-How Credit Scores Are Calculated
+How a Credit Score is Calculated

 These are typically the multiple factors that affect your credit score in order of importance: